 There is increasing recognition that a more sustainable healthcare system relies not only on cost containment and efficiency, but also on delivering coordinated and community-based healthcare that provides greater value and better outcomes for patients.

 The CCA actively engages in promoting practical solutions to improve the sustainability and patient experience of the healthcare system.
-There is a significant potential role for chiropractors, as MSK leaders in primary care teams, to deliver better outcomes at a lower cost for MSK conditions.
+There is a significant potential role for chiropractors, as spine, muscle and nervous system experts in primary care teams, to deliver better outcomes at a lower cost for musculoskeletal conditions.
 These include conservative treatments that offer the lowest -cost for effective outcomes redirecting patients away from expensive and unnecessary diagnostic testing and referrals towards more cost-effective care bundles that prioritize early assessment and treatment.

-Chiropractors, as MSK experts, help to make the healthcare team stronger and more responsive to patient needs.
+Chiropractors, as spine, muscle and nervous system experts, help to make the healthcare team stronger and more responsive to patient needs.
 Evidence shows that chiropractic care, as part of a model of care, can:

-- Offer an effective non-invasive, non-pharmaceutical and non-surgical treatment for MSK conditions
+- Offer an effective non-invasive, non-pharmaceutical and non-surgical treatment for musculoskeletal conditions

 - Play a role in triage function to direct patients to appropriate forms of care